OWASP/wstg/document/4-Web_Application_Security_Testing/02-Configuration_and_Deployment_Management_Testing/02-Test_Application_Platform_Configuration.md

 #### Log Access Control

 Event log information should never be visible to end users.
 Even web administrators should not have access to such logs as it breaches separation of duty controls.
-Ensure that any access control schema that is used to protect access to raw logs and any applications providing capabilities to view or search the logs is not linked with access control schemas for other application user roles.
-Neither should any log data be viewable by unauthenticated users.
+Ensure that any access control schema that is used to protect access to raw logs, and any application providing capabilities to view or search the logs are not linked with access control schemas for other application user roles.
+Neither should any log data be visible to unauthenticated users.

 #### Log Review

 Reviewing logs can be used not only for extracting usage statistics of files in web servers (which is typically what most log-based applications focus on) but also for determining if attacks are occurring on the web server.

-In order to analyze web server attacks the error log files of the server need to be analyzed.
+In order to analyze web server attacks, the error log files of the server need to be analyzed.
 Review should concentrate on:

 - 40x (not found) error messages.
 A large amount of these from the same source might be indicative of a CGI scanner tool being used against the web server
 - 50x (server error) messages.
 These can be an indication of an attacker abusing parts of the application which fail unexpectedly.
 For example, the first phases of a SQL injection attack will produce these error message when the SQL query is not properly constructed and its execution fails on the back end database.

-Log statistics or analysis should not be generated, nor stored, in the same server that produces the logs.
+Log statistics or analysis should not be generated or stored in the same server that produces the logs.
 Otherwise, an attacker might, through a web server vulnerability or improper configuration, gain access to them and retrieve similar information as would be disclosed by log files themselves.

 ## References